wiggle-bin/wiggle-bin/README.md

-# Wiggle Bin
+# WiggleBin

-The Wiggle Bin project is about letting worms communicate with humans.
+The WiggleBin project is about letting worms communicate with humans.

 > "Thanks for the food mate.
 It's a bit hot in this bucket.. can you help out?"